 I've been to Greece several times already, mostly visiting the islands.
 It's a country I love and am hoping to further explore, especially as I still know so little about it.
-To remedy that a bit, I went in search for interesting facts about Greece… and I found quite a few.
+To remedy that a bit, I went in search for fun facts about Greece… and I found quite a few.

 Fun facts about Greece

 This post is part of a series of interesting facts posts I'm doing for every country I have articles about here on the blog.
 Given their nature, these posts are research-based and even though a lot of time has gone into them, it's still possible a mistake has snuck in.
 If you see anything that looks incorrect, please let me know at wanderer [at] wonderfulwanderings.com and I'll look into it.
 Thanks!

 1. It's not a fun time to be young in Greece.
 In 2015, half of Greece's youth (25 and under) was unemployed.

 2. Be prepared to down some olive oil.
 Greece produces 300,000 tons of olive oil per year.
 And average yearly consumption per citizen is 20kg.

 3. Greece is not exactly a friendly environment for non-smokers.
 Greeks are no. 3 on the list of countries that smoke the most.